-Wilkinson College of Humanities and Social Sciences Presents
+Wilkinson College of Arts, Humanities, and Social Sciences Presents

 Chapman University Distinguished Presidential Fellow, New York Times Frequent Contributor and Renowned Author: Pico Iyer